vegaprotocol/documentation/docs/tutorials/proposals/new-market-proposal.md

 ## Anatomy of a market proposal
 In this section, the [full proposal template](#templates-and-submitting) has been divided into sections to provide more details on what you need to submit.

-There are a number of fields required for proposing a market to ensure that it has all the necessary details and research behind it to be a well-functioning market.

 The general shape is as follows:
 <NewMarketJSONOverview />

-The contents of a `changes` object specifies what will be different after the proposal.
-In this case, these are the changes that will occur on the network, in the form of a new market.

 Instrument, liquidity monitoring parameters, price monitoring parameters, and data sources are all described in more detail below.

-**Rationale** requires a title and description, which are free-text fields that describe the purpose of the proposal.
+**Rationale** requires a title and description.
 Within the description, include links with more information about your proposal (such as to the IPFS content or forum post) that voters can reference to learn more about the market proposal.
 Formatting your rationale with markdown makes it easier to read when it's displayed.

 **Decimal places** need to be defined for both order sizes and the market.
 A market cannot specify more decimal places than its settlement asset supports.
 The values for these fields cannot be changed, even through governance.